pola-rs/polars/docs/user-guide/expressions/user-defined-functions.md

 # User-defined functions (Python)

-!!! warning "Not updated for Python Polars `0.19.0`"

-    This section of the user guide still needs to be updated for the latest Polars release.

 You should be convinced by now that Polars expressions are so powerful and flexible that there is much less need for custom Python functions than in other libraries.